Studying is hard. Studying effectively? Even harder.

 “I like to use AI to summarize my required readings.
 It saves me a ton of time and I can actually spend more time on my understanding rather than reading through pages and pages of material.”

-- Jacqueline Lo, Business and Media and cinematic arts Major, University of Southern California.
+- Jacqueline Lo, Business & Media and Cinematic Arts, University of Southern California.

 We know that finding the time to study can be difficult.
 So the next time you are in a bit of a crunch, AI may just be the way to go.